Skin school, Acne, Anti-aging, Skincare

 But, if you’ve started tretinoin for anti-aging purposes and don’t usually have acne, you shouldn’t experience purging.
 Tretinoin brings “brewing” pimples to the surface.
 If nothing is brewing, there’s nothing to purge.

-Please read our Guide on Tretinoin Purging to distinguish between breaking out from irritation and tretinoin purging.
+Guide on Tretinoin Purging to distinguish between breaking out from irritation and tretinoin purging

 tretinoin purge before and after

-Tretinoin progress pictures kindly provided by user.
+The user kindly provided tretinoin progress pictures.
 The user has been on tret 0.025 for three years.

 Tretinoin Peeling